teksi/wastewater/docs/en/user-guide/layerexplanations/twwproject.rst

   * the visible classes of the style, ie the layer checked node items in the Layers panel.
 This applies to symbologies other than the single symbol rendering

-  * the collapsed/expanded state of the layer node(s) and the group(s) it’s placed inside
+  * the collapsed/expanded state of the layer node(s) and the group(s) placed inside

 Layer Order
 -----------
 TWW uses a lot of layers.
 Therefore it's a good idea to have the layer organised in a logical way.

-On the other side defines the sequence of the layer, which symbol is drawn behind and which symbol is drawn before.
+The layer order panel enables to manually define the order of the layers displayed on the map canvas without altering it in the layer panel.
-With the layer order panel of QGIS it's possible to life with this conflict.
+It is strongly relevant when digitizing with QGIS standard tools and can be very handy in many situations.

 .. figure:: images/layerorder.jpg